somayarayan/udacity-fsdn-capstone-somaya/README.md

 ## API Documentation
 <a name="api"></a>

-Here you can find all existing endpoints, which methods can be used, how to work with them & example responses you´ll get.
+Here you can find all existing endpoints, which methods can be used, how to work with them and example responses you will get.

-Additionally, common issues & error messages are explained, if applicable.
+Additionally, common issues and error messages are explained, if applicable.

 ### Base URL